artemmiesianinov/Awesome-Systems-Learning/README.md

     <p><a href="https://twitter.com/etiennejcb/">Animation by Étienne Jacob</a></p>
 </h4>

-## :man_teacher: Collection of the most awesome learning resources on systems programming in the form of videos, courses and tutorials.
+## :man_student: Collection of the most awesome learning resources on systems programming in the form of videos, courses and tutorials.

 > ### Contributions are very welcome! :hugs: